Spotify Canvas maker

 Ready to export a Spotify Canvas-style clip?

-Open the visualizer, build the scene once, then use the Canvas export card when you need a short silent mobile loop for release week.
+Start free in the visualizer, build the scene once, then use the Canvas export card when you need a short silent mobile loop for release week.